wuraolak/Subscription-Pattern-Insights/README.md

 - Additionally, the strong performance of the East region suggests that localized marketing efforts could effectively cultivate customer loyalty and potentially encourage upgrades to higher-priced subscription tiers.

 - Overall, this analysis not only illustrates my analytical skills but also emphasizes the value of data-driven decision-making in maximizing customer satisfaction and driving business growth.
 The insights gained can be leveraged to inform strategic initiatives aimed at improving the overall subscription experience.

+# Thank You